Vyral/base-template/_posts/2020-08-20-our-market-at-a-glance.md

 July was a boom month for our market.
 Normally, the activity we saw would’ve been spread out across the spring market, but the shutdown pushed everything back a couple of months.
 As a result, we’re seeing some interesting trends emerge.

 The first involves closing dates.
-Ordinarily, buyers allow themselves a cushion of time to get settled before the school year starts, but **now closing dates are happening right as school years start again.** It’s also taking buyers longer to get into homes due to low inventory.
-The Prior and Spring lake markets, in particular, have low inventory and soaring prices.
+Ordinarily, buyers allow themselves a cushion of time to get settled before the school year starts, but **now closing dates are happening right as school start again.** It’s also taking buyers longer to get into homes due to low inventory.
+The Prior Lake and Spring Lake markets, in particular, have low inventory and soaring prices.
 Demand is high for lakeside homes, but there aren’t a ton of properties available.&nbsp;

 {% include pullquote.html %}